Senate Democrats block slimmed-down GOP coronavirus bill as talks continue

 The Republican proposal included funding for boosted unemployment benefits, $100 billion for reopening schools and money for testing and vaccines.
 It did not include several Democratic priorities, such as more money for the unemployment benefits, funding for state and local jurisdictions and a second round of direct payments.

 House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin remain engaged in negotiations over a coronavirus relief bill, but Pelosi appeared to acknowledge on Wednesday that a proposal may not pass ahead of the election.
-In an interview on Sirius XM on Wednesday, Pelosi said it's "up to the president to convince [Republicans] because the president needs this legislation."
+In an interview on Sirius XM's "The Joe Madison Show" on Wednesday, Pelosi said it's "up to the president to convince [Republicans] because the president needs this legislation."

 "We obviously want to have a deal by November 3.
 That really is going to be up to whether the president can convince Mitch McConnell to do so.
 However, I don't think, I think Mitch McConnell might not mind doing it after the election," Pelosi said.
 CBS News confirmed on Tuesday that McConnell told Senate Republicans that he warned the White House against reaching a deal on a stimulus bill before November 3.